secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/_index.md

 **Eligibility for Reimbursement:** Certifications and licenses related to your career development goals.
 For reimbursements above $1,000 USD, a final grade report or satisfactory certificate of completion will be required to receive reimbursement.
 For reimbursements above $1,000, you can expense 50% of the cost up front, and 50% upon completion.

-**Approver (above $1,000 USD):** Manager, E-Group Member

 ### Professional Dues/Membership

 **Description:** Any professional development membership or dues that will be relevant to your growth and development.

 **Eligibility for Reimbursement:** Professional membership to an accredited organization that aligns with your role.
 Professional dues needed in order to continue members in an accredited organization.
 An invoice for the dues/membership is required.
+Since there's no specific date of completion for this type of opportunity, it can be reimbursed after it has been purchased.

 **Approver (above $1,000 USD):** Manager, E-Group Member

 ### Workshops and Conferences

 **Description:** Work-related conferences including registration, lodging, and meals.
-The costs for travelling to and from an event should be expensed separately from the training budget following the [existing travel expense policy](/handbook/finance/expenses/), with your manager approval.
+The costs for travelling to and from an event should be expensed separately from the training budget following the [existing travel expense policy](/handbook/finance/expenses/), with your manager's approval.

 We encourage people to be speakers in conferences.
-More information for people interested in speaking can be found on our [Corporate Communications](/handbook/marketing/corporate-communications/speaking-resources/) page.
-We suggest to the attendees bring and share a post or document about the news and interesting items that can bring value to our environment.
+More information for people interested in speaking can be found on our [GitLab Speaker Resources](/handbook/marketing/corporate-communications/speaking-resources/).

 **Eligibility for Reimbursement:** Before scheduling any travel or time off to attend a conference, please discuss your request with your manager.
 The manager will approve the request if the conference is work-related and the timing doesn't interfere with GitLab deliverables.
-After manager approval, the team member needs to submit a [Growth & Development issue](/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/#how-to-apply-for-growth-and-development-benefits).
-Once all parties approve the issue, they can schedule travel.
-Please review current [GitLab travel policy]({{< ref "travel" >}}) for the most up-to-date information about booking and planning conference travel and determine if travel is [business essential]({{< ref "travel" >}}).
+After discussing with your manager, create a [Growth & Development issue](/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/#how-to-apply-for-growth-and-development-benefits).
+Once all required approvals are given on the issue, travel can be scheduled.
+Please review current [GitLab travel policy]({{< ref "travel" >}}) for the most up-to-date information about booking and planning conference travel.

+Reimbursement should be applied for after the conference, with proof of attendance submitted as part of the Navan claim.
+When claiming back travel via Navan, you should add a link to your G&D issue in the description.

 For reimbursements above $1,000, you can expense 50% of the cost up front, and 50% upon completion.

-**Approver (above $1,000 USD):** Manager, E-Group Member

 ### Self-Service Learning (Skillserve, Coursera, LinkedIn Learning Others)

 **Description:** GitLab supports team members who wish to continue their growth within their professional career.
 The course must be related to your career development goal, Individual Growth Plan (IGP), and/or serves the [mission]({{< ref "mission" >}}) of GitLab as a company.

-**Eligibility for Reimbursement:** A final grade report or satisfactory certificate of completion are required to receive reimbursements over $1,000 USD.
+**Eligibility for Reimbursement:** A final grade report or satisfactory certificate of completion are required to receive reimbursement.
+If paying for an ongoing license, this will likely be inexpensive (under $1000 per annum), and can be reimbursed monthly.
 For reimbursements above $1,000, you can expense 50% of the cost up front, and 50% upon completion.

-**Approver (above $1,000 USD):** Manager, E-Group Member

 ### Code Based Learning

 **Description:**The company will pay for courses related to learning how to code (for example Learning Rails on Codecademy), and you may also allocate work time to take courses that interest you.
 If you are new to development, we encourage you to learn Git through GitLab, and feel free to ask any questions in the #git-help Slack channel.

 **Eligibility for Reimbursement:** The course must be related code based learning.
 A final grade report or satisfactory certificate of completion are required to receive reimbursements over $1,000 USD.
 For reimbursements above $1,000, you can expense 50% of the cost up front, and 50% upon completion.

-**Approver (above $1,000 USD):** Manager, E-Group Member

 ### Mentorship